Cost of Owning a Maine Coon Cat

 Annual Costs

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Maine Coons have particular requirements based on their large size, heavy shedding level, and genetic predispositions to HCM and hip dysplasia.
+Practical Maine Coons care is shaped by three things: large size, heavy shedding, and a known predisposition to HCM and hip dysplasia.

 Medical Expenses

 At 10-25 lbs with a life expectancy spanning 10-13 yrs, the Maine Coon represents one of the more balanced and adaptable cat breeds available.
-Even lower-energy breeds benefit from daily interaction and enrichment.
+Activity needs are individual, not just breed-determined — age, health status, and temperament all modify the baseline.

 - Provide 30–60 minutes of daily exercise appropriate to their energy level